The *batch axes#

 For the latter, you can also directly suggest a patch if you know how to implement the batch axes.

-The biggest cost of using many batch dimensions is mainly in the memory footprint.
+The biggest cost of using many batch dimensions is the additional memory footprint.

-Likewise, when a dimension is getting too big, it is recommend to just iterator of batches, rather than computing everything all at once.
+Likewise, when a dimension is getting too big, it is recommended to just iterate over batches, rather than computing everything all at once.

-However, iterations are slow and this can become also a bottleneck in your pipeline.
+However, iterations are slow and can also become a bottleneck in your pipeline.
 In some cases, if you are only interested in a reduced result, JAX may be able to optimize the computation such that some batch dimensions are never allocated.
-See jax#1929 for reference.
+See Issue jax-ml/jax#1923 for reference.

 In general, finding the optimum is a trial-and-error process, where the solution will highly depend on your problem parameters.